asvnpr/ND_Care_Net/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/asvnpr/ND_Care_Net/master)

 ## Brief Rationale Overview

-"*South Bend, Indiana, a post-industrial city of over 100,000 residents and a poverty rate double the national average, has an extensive network of formal and informal social services.
+*"South Bend, Indiana, a post-industrial city of over 100,000 residents and a poverty rate double the national average, has an extensive network of formal and informal social services.
 Despite this, residents and local providers have expressed difficulty in finding and accessing services that are active.
 In an initial inquiry, stakeholders supporting formerly incarcerated individuals highlighted this challenge as critical.
-Researchers at the University of Notre Dame have the opportunity to address this issue by bringing together technical expertise with community partnerships.
+Researchers at the University of Notre Dame have the opportunity to address this issue by bringing together technical expertise with community partnerships.*

-The Indiana 211 Partnership works with Indiana United Ways and its local subsidiaries to maintain an information database and provide a referral service.
+*The Indiana 211 Partnership works with Indiana United Ways and its local subsidiaries to maintain an information database and provide a referral service.
 Annually, Indiana 211 reaches out to service providers to verify the accuracy of database records.
 Due to the overwhelming capacity requirements of this approach, over 1,100 organization updates are past due as of May 2019, and the oldest outdated record should have been updated in May 2018.
 Generally, accounts are expected to be removed